 - Prepare ahead of time: Catalogue all of the damage yourself, taking photographs of key areas and expensive property that has been ruined, such as electronics, furniture, and appliances.
 Ideally, you will have already catalogued everything yourself before disaster struck, so you can clearly show a before-after comparison of the damage.
 This will make the adjuster’s job easier and faster, which directly benefits you.

 - Not sit and wait: After the home insurance adjuster comes and goes from your property, you have not yet reached a point where you can rest comfortably and hope for the best.
 Make a point of frequently checking in with the insurance company and the adjuster if you got their own office information, as well as any contractors that might be assigned to the repair job.
 Let them know that you are waiting and you might just put a quickened pace in their steps.

 - Call a lawyer: Bad faith insurance is a serious concern for all homeowners.
 Even if you feel you can completely trust your insurance policy provider, they could inadvertently make a huge mistake that costs you, not them, in the end.
 Letting an attorney oversee the handling of your claim will cut out any chance that you are mistreated.

 Are you anticipating a meeting with a home insurance adjuster?
-Consult with The Morgan Law Group, P.A. and our Miami insurance claim attorneys to put an award-winning team of legal professionals in your corner.
+Consult with The Morgan Law Group and our Miami insurance claim attorneys to put an award-winning team of legal professionals in your corner.
 We can even get you started with a free initial consultation if you aren’t sure you need an attorney for your case.
 All you need to do is call (844) 818-0774 or contact us online to begin.